tkambler/etchasketch/README.md

     - Creation date / time and total drawing time are recorded
     - Whiteboards are stored as PNGs *and* SVGs, and the underlying data that originally went into the canvas is saved as well (in order to allow for playback)
 - A shared view from which you can view all whiteboards (and delete your own)
-- The ability to view whiteboards
+- The ability to view specific whiteboards
     - The ability to replay the creation process (i.e. watch the whiteboard being created)

 The following features have *not* been enabled:

 - The ability to flag a whiteboard as being either public or private
 - The ability to share a whiteboard publicly

-**Of Note:** Smoothing out the drawings should be rather straightforward, but was not done.
-Doing so would likely involve writing to the canvas using a bezier curve algorith.
+- Stroke smoothing.
+This should be relatively straightforward to implement.
+Doing so would likely involve writing to the canvas using a bezier curve algorith (as opposed to the simple lines / strokes that are currently used).

 ## React Notes

 - Simple state management approaches were used as opposed to elaborate state management tools (e.g. Redux, sagas, etc...).
     - React's built-in `useReducer` method was extended with thunk support via `@0y0/use-reducer-x`.
+- All of the important bootstrapping steps that typically take place as part of launching a React app have been abstracted behind a simple `Setup` component.
+    - This is where initial session data is fetched, default styles are applied, etc...
+- Toast notifications are displayed via [notistack](https://github.com/iamhosseindhv/notistack)
+- UI was implemented with [MUI components](https://mui.com/)